 Previously published works may be submitted, if the author has the rights to grant.
 Writers who submit previously published works are expected to be upfront about that.

-Nobody’s Home is a regularly expanding online anthology, and there will be four reading periods over the coming year:
+Nobody’s Home is a regularly expanding online anthology, and there will be four reading periods over a one-year timeframe:

-Works submitted by December 15 will be considered for inclusion in the initial publication in early 2021.
+Works submitted between October 1 and December 15 will be considered for publication in the early 2021.

-Works submitted between December 16 and February 15 will be considered for an expansion of the publication in the spring of 2021.
+Works submitted between December 16 and February 15 will be considered for an expansion of the publication in spring 2021.

 Works submitted between February 15 and May 15 will be considered for the third installment in mid-2021.